Houston Car Accident Lawyer

 In Texas, most accident lawyers handle cases on a contingency fee basis, which means you only pay the attorney for their services if they are able to recover money for you.
 If they don’t recover money for you, then the law firm will not charge you for their services.
 The great thing about the contingency fee structure is that you don’t need to pay anything up front to hire the attorney so anybody, regardless of financial status, can afford to hire a lawyer to handle their car accident case.

 How do Settlements for Car Accidents in Texas Work?

 Settlements are usually paid by the insurance company in one lump sum.
 Out of that amount, a percentage will be paid to the accident attorney for their services, medical bills will be paid, existing liens are paid (if there are any) and the remainder will go to the client for pain and suffering.
-At Brian White & Associates, our attorneys will try and get as large a settlement as possible to account for all past, present and future expenses related to your accident.
+At Brian White & Associates, our attorneys will try and obtain as large a settlement as possible to account for all past, present and future expenses related to your accident.

 How Soon Should You Call an Attorney After an Accident?

-Common Injuries in Motor Vehicle Collisions
+What Are The Most Common Injuries in Motor Vehicle Collisions?

 - Neck Injuries.
 The soft tissues of the neck, including the muscles, tendons, and ligaments that support the head, are the most likely to suffer damage in even minor accidents.
 Neck injuries can result in pain and stiffness, headaches, difficulty sleeping, inability to turn the head, and shoulder or arm pain.
 In severe cases, damage to the neck can affect the spinal cord, causing numbness or tingling and possibly even paralysis.